 Back-to-school routines are healthy for everyone

 Whether you’re sending kids off to school, heading back to the office yourself, or simply continuing to work from home, everyone can benefit from refreshed routines and new healthy habits.
-In fact, it may be especially important to establish routines during the uncertainty of the ongoing pandemic, both for your mental health and immune system.

 Here are my tips for adults who want to reap benefits from back-to-school routines:

 Sleep.
 If you’re not routinely waking up rested after about eight hours of sleep, think about your pre-bed habits.
 If you’re snacking and staring at your screen right before bed, try curling up with a mug of hot herbal tea or water and a good book instead.
 Quality sleep can boost your immune system, energize you, and discourage unhealthy eating.
 And if you’re a snorer, talk to your doctor about the possibility that you might have sleep apnea.